As court debates student loans, borrowers see disconnect - NewsBreak

 It’s not unusual for Supreme Court cases to hang on legal technicalities, even in cases of great public interest.
 Yet to borrowers following Tuesday’s arguments, it felt isolating to hear such a personal subject reduced to cold legal language.

+Opponents of the plan to wipe away debt held by millions of Americans have denounced it as an insult to those who have repaid their debt and to those who didn’t attend college.

-Thompson was among a few dozen borrowers who camped out in drizzle overnight to get seats at the court, where they watched conservative justices question the administration's authority to wipe away debt held by millions of Americans.
-Some of the court's liberal justices sought several times to turn the arguments back to the people who would benefit from the program, pointing out their need for relief.
+Thompson was among a few dozen borrowers who camped out in drizzle overnight to get seats at the court for Tuesday’s hearing.
+Some of the court’s liberal justices sought several times to turn the arguments back to the people who would benefit from the program, pointing out their need for relief.
 In response, conservatives asked if those who passed up college should pay for those who borrowed money to attend.

 For Thompson’s family, years of payments hang in the balance.
 Student loan payments have been on hold since the start of the pandemic, but they are set to restart 60 days after the court cases resolve — regardless of the outcome.